-2.7.
 Spectra acquisition

 Spectral measurements are preceded by a coarse adjustment of the pump wavelength by means of an optical spectrum analyser to match the pump-Stokes frequency detuning to the target vibrational frequency.
-The pump laser frequency is then offset-locked to the nearest comb mode, 10 MHz apart.
-The spectra are acquired by measuring the SRL signal with a 1 μ s lock-in integration time while scanning the Stokes frequency over about 12 GHz around the centre of the transition.
-Depending on the gas pressure and thus on the magnitude of the SRL signal, the frequency scans are repeated at rates of 0.1 Hz or 1 Hz, corresponding to frequency tuning speeds of ~ 2.4 and $\sim 24 \,\text{kHz}/\mu\text{s}$, respectively.
+The pump laser frequency is then offset-locked to the nearest comb mode, 10 MHz Page 13 of 33 apart.
+The spectra are acquired by measuring the SRL signal with a 1 μs lock-in integration time while scanning the Stokes frequency over about 12 GHz around the centre of the transition.
+Depending on the gas pressure and thus on the magnitude of the SRL signal, the frequency scans are repeated at rates of 0.1 Hz or 1 Hz, corresponding to frequency tuning speeds of ~2.4 and ~24 kHz/us, respectively.
 The scan rate and the LI integration time are such that no appreciable spectral distortion is introduced by the low-pass filter of the LI.
-For the calibration of the frequency axis the comb-Stokes beat note is synchronously digitised with the SRL signal at a fast rate using a 100 MSa s-1 14 bit National Instrument PXle-7961 board.
-Its onboard FPGA processor (NI-5781) allows the beat note frequency to be calculated in real time every 10 μ s by Fast Fourier Transform processing of data segments composed of 1024 samples.
+For the calibration of the frequency axis the comb-Stokes beat note is synchronously digitized with the SRL signal at a fast rate using a 100 MSa s-1 14 bit National Instrument PXle-7961 board.
+Its onboard FPGA processor (NI-5781) allows the beat note frequency to be calculated in real time every 10 μs by Fast Fourier Transform processing of data segments composed of 1024 samples.
 This is equivalent to having SRL points spectrally separated by 24 or 240 kHz depending on the adopted scan rate.
 The absolute frequency is reconstructed in post-processing by unwrapping the measured beat note frequency with the procedure described in detail in the next section.
 The total acquisition time of an SRL spectrum for a given line and under given thermodynamic conditions varies from 5 to 30 min depending on the pressure.
 Longer times can be implemented to further enhance the SNR thanks to the robustness of the comb calibrated frequency measurement.

-It is worth emphasising that without a proper power stabilisation of both pump and Stokes lasers the shotnoise limit above discussed is far from being the ultimate limitation to the quality of an SRL spectrum.
+It is worth emphasizing that without a proper power stabilization of both pump and Stokes lasers the shot-noise limit above discussed is far from being the ultimate limitation to the quality of an SRL spectrum.
 Spectral distortions may easily occur because in an SRS process the measured pump intensity change is linearly proportional to pump and Stokes powers that can fluctuate appreciably over time during spectral acquisitions (even if these are performed at a fast rate).
 Apart from the normal power drift of any laser, Stokes power fluctuations occur due to the piezo-actuated frequency scans, as further enhanced by etalon-induced fringes.
-Figure 4 quantifies this issue by reporting the time-dependent power of the Stokes laser when its frequency is kept fixed (panel a, blue trace), when it is varied at 1 Hz in a typical scan (panel b, blue trace), and when a proper active power stabilisation is switched on (red trace in both panels): the fluctuations are of the order of 10^{-2} without stabilisation and 10^{-4} with active stabilisation.
-The power stabilisation is thus mandatory to preserve the shot-noise limit in SRL spectra and to keep distortions of the spectral lineshape below the noise level.
-It is implemented via an acousto-optic modulator whose diffraction efficiency is controlled by a PID servo to stabilise the power of the 0th diffraction order, which is the order used in the experiments: to this purpose, a detector reads the power of the 0th order transmitted by the modulator while the servo keeps it constant near a setpoint by acting on the amplitude modulation port of the modulator.
+Figure 4 quantifies this issue by reporting the time-dependent power of the Stokes laser when its frequency is kept fixed (panel a, blue trace), when it is varied at 1 Hz in a typical scan (panel b, blue trace), and when a proper active power stabilization is switched on (red trace in both panels): the fluctuations are of the order of 10-2 without stabilization and 10-4 with active stabilization.
+The power stabilization is thus mandatory to preserve the shot-noise limit in SRL spectra and to keep distortions of the spectral lineshape below the noise level.
+It is implemented via an acousto-optic modulator whose diffraction efficiency is controlled by a PID servo to stabilize the power of the 0th diffraction order on a monitoring detector.

-2.8.
 Spectra calibration and averaging